-Dr. Peter Matthews, who has extensively researched the Bassano family and claims to have “forensically analyzed” Shakespeare’s plays, believes is it almost certain that Amelia wrote many of them.
+Dr. Peter Matthews, who has extensively researched the Bassano family and claims to have “forensically analyzed” Shakespeare’s plays, believes is it almost certain that Emilia wrote many of them.
 (His books and articles are listed on the Bibliography page.)
-Matthews theorizes, based on information he has uncovered and by making connections between various discoveries, that the Bassanos could have been black Hebrews.
-He suggests that they may originally be descended from the “blackish” Shulamite.
-(Shunem was a biblical village, where the Philistines settled prior to fighting the Israelite King Saul, whose army was led by David.
+Matthews theorizes, based on information he has uncovered and by making connections between various discoveries, that the Bassanos may have been black Hebrews.
+He suggests that they may be descended from the “blackish” Shulamite.
+(Shunem was a biblical village where the Philistines settled prior to fighting the Israelite King Saul, whose army was led by David.
 Egyptian pharaohs also conquered the village.
 Today it is called Salum.
 It’s in northern Israel, not far from Nazareth.)

 While Bassano ancestors (but not with that surname) may have lived in Shunem, at some point the family migrated to Morocco and lived there for perhaps centuries.
 They may have intermarried with Africans and become part of the Berber Jewish community.
 Berber Jews had both light and dark complexions.
-When members of the Bassano family (including Amelia’s grandfather) moved to Spain in the 1300s, then to the Venetian Republic during the Spanish Inquisition around 1492, and after that to England (between 1531 and 1539), they may have been called Blackamoors, a disparaging term for black Muslims.
-This was probably a misnomer, even though their ancestry can be traced back to Morocco and they were darker-skinned than the native population.
+Emilia's forebears (including her grandfather) moved to Spain in the 1300s, then to the Venetian Republic during the Spanish Inquisition around 1492.
+Between 1531 and 1539, several of her uncles and her father emigrated to England.
+In Venice and England, they may have been called Blackamoors, a disparaging term for black Muslims.
+This was a misnomer.
+Although their ancestry could be traced back to Morocco and they were darker-skinned than the native population, they were not Muslim.

-Supplementing the research and pattern of circumstantial evidence offered on this website and expounded on elsewhere (as in the publications cited on the Bibliography page), are indirect hints and clues that Amelia Bassano or some other person of color penned many of the plays attributed to Shakespeare.
+Supplementing the research and pattern of circumstantial evidence offered on this website and discussed elsewhere (as in the publications cited on the Bibliography page), are indirect hints and clues that Emilia Bassano or another person of color penned many of the plays attributed to Shakespeare.
 No other Elizabethan-era playwright portrayed as many dark-skinned characters, some clearly of African descent; although the plays credited to Shakespeare were not the first.
 The first, and only one I’ve identified, was The Battle of Alcazar written a few years earlier (prior to 1591) by George Peel.
 The play is set in Morocco and depicts black Moroccans in dramatic roles, including leadership positions.

 What would incline Shakespeare, who had a limited education and was from a small town (where he had probably never met any people of color) to populate several of his plays with Africans in prominent roles?
 There is nothing in his background or known adult experience to suggest he would be so inclined, or even that he had an awareness of their lives so he could portray them.

-Of the six Shakespearean plays with characters of color, four of them portray Moors, which seems more than a coincidence given Amelia’s family history:
+Of the six Shakespearean plays with characters of color, four of them portray Moors, which seems more than a coincidence given Emilia’s family history:

 Aaron, Tamara’s Moorish lover